dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - To overcome lack of accuracy in simulation, numerous sim2real transfer techniques such as domain randomization and domain adaptation, meta-learning, and knowledge distillation have been introduced.

 - Speed of the simulation is crucial in RL
-- The nature of RL involves learning by interacting with enviroments requiring numerous trials (samples) to learn policies.
+- The nature of RL involves learning by interacting with environments requiring numerous trials (samples) to learn policies.
 Faster simulation allows more interactions in a shorter period of time enhancing the learning process.
 - RL involves a lot of experimentation with different algorithms, parameters, and models.
 Fast simulations make it feasible to test more configurations and thus find optimal solutions faster.
--
+- For applications requiring real-time decision-making,  fast simulations enable algorithms to learn and adapt in environments close to real-time
+- As the complexity of tasks and environments increases, the need for more computational power and faster simulations becomes critical.
+Fast simulations ensure that as models and environments grow more complex